 If you are new to the Marketplace, or looking for some information on how best to approach the Decision Makers most relevant to your project, this is the best place to get the inside track.

-The Marketplace team at Doc/Fest welcomes all delegates to approach our dedicated table by the Marketplace Cafe in Cutlers' Hall, the new Marketplace venue.
+The Marketplace team at Doc/Fest welcomes all delegates to approach our dedicated table at the Marketplace Cafe in Cutlers' Hall – the hub for all Marketplace activities.
 The Market Switchboard offers on-demand advice to filmmakers looking to meet some of the 300 Decision Makers invited to the Marketplace.
 Here one can get advice on who might be useful to meet in the Marketplace in Sheffield, and how best to approach those people to get funding, advice or mentoring.

 Our Market Switchboard mentors help filmmakers and other delegates navigate the Doc/Fest Marketplace: identifying key Decision Makers, discussing filmmaker projects, and helping refine strategies for getting the most out of one's networking, business and creative opportunities.

 Jean-Jacques Peretti currently works as a Consultant for Sunny Side of the Doc, advising on editorial direction for Sunny Lab transmedia label, looking for original and innovative transmedia projects and experts abroad.

 Jean-Jacques Peretti works on the international development of 2nd Vague Productions, alongside producer Paul Saadoun.
 He has been collaborating with several factual content markets worldwide including GZDOC, Cross Video Days and previously assumed the role of International Development Officer for Sunny Side of the Doc between 2002 and 2011.

 Annabel has spent 15 years working in film as a film festival producer, programmer, funder and project manager in Australia and the UK, and is currently managing BFI initiatives to grow UK film audiences in the English regions, at Film Hub North.